viktar99999/recepts_4/jupyter_notebook/README.md

 # recepts_4
-In the neroset_model will be using lr.pth and lr_1pth.
+In the neroset_model will be using jupyter_notebook.
 Base:
 System - Ubuntu20.04.06lts
 System - Ubuntu22.04.04lts